Wolverhampton station: The Interchange Project

 The railway station is earmarked for redevelopment as part of the Wolverhampton Interchange Project.
 Ion Developments (previously Neptune Developments) were selected for the project and plan to create a major mixed used area that includes both bus and railway stations, a hotel, retail outlets, bars, cafes and offices.

 The plan is to completely rebuild the railway station and improve pedestrian access over the ring road, with a new footbridge link direct to the bus station.
 After a shortfall in funding for the project, it was decided that the development would take place in phases.
 Phase One began in April 2010 with the construction of the new bus station which was completed in 2011.
 Phase Two, which includes the railway station, canalside development, and a hotel, has commenced as of September 2018.

 On 31 December 2014 the first phase of the redevelopment of the Railway Station was announced, with the redevelopment of the station's car park, it has seen the car park refurbished and extended to take the existing capacity from 520 to just over 900, along with a new entrance to the car park created from Mill Street, and also includes parking for bikes and motorbikes.
 It is also expected that a hotel will eventually be developed to change the facade of the car park.

 From Sunday 8 January 2017, vehicular access to the railway station changed, with access now via Corn Hill.
 This change coincided with the opening of the extended car park.
 This has also created a new short stay and drop off area including a new taxi rank.
 The change has seen Railway Drive completely closed to enable the laying of tracks for the new Metro extension to commence and the rebuilding of the railway station.

 On Friday 28 September 2018, work started on Wolverhampton's Railway Station, with the demolition on the Transport Police building.
-This is the first phase of the new Station build, which will see the main station building demolished once the first half of the new building has been built.
-The complete Station is due to open in 2020.

 The new station building opened on 25 May 2020, completing the first phase of the redevelopment of the railway station.
 The following week the demolition of the old railway station building commenced, with the whole new building completed in June 2021.

-On 29th July 2022, the Central England Co-operative opened a food branch at the station.
+On 29 July 2022, the Central England Co-operative opened a food branch at the station.

 West Midlands Metro stop

-As part of the Interchange project, West Midlands Metro Line One will be extended to the railway station with the addition of a new Metro stop.
-It was expected to be operational by 2020, however this has been delayed until spring 2023.
+As part of the Interchange project, West Midlands Metro Line 1 was extended to the railway station with the addition of a new Metro stop.
+It was expected to be operational by 2020, however this was delayed until the stop opened on 17 September 2023.